The Green House: Plot synopsis

 During the early years of the 20th century, a mysterious stranger named Anselmo, whose origins and motives are never explained, builds a popular brothel, the Green House, in the desert on the outskirts of Piura.

 Antonia (Tonita) is left for dead after her adoptive parents are killed by bandits; her eyes and tongue are plucked out by vultures, but she survives and is raised by a poor villager, Juana Barra, until Anselmo abducts and keeps her in a room in a tower of the Green House as his wife.
 She dies giving birth to a daughter, Chunga.
 Outraged, the village priest, Father Garcia, leads the townspeople to burn down the Green House.
 Grief-stricken, Anselmo becomes a homeless drunkard, supporting himself by playing the harp in the town's bars and brothels.
 His daughter, Chunga, grows up in this environment and eventually builds a new Green House, where Anselmo plays his music.

-In the 1930s, a Piruan native, Lituma, joins the military (in a drunken burst of patriotism after the Piruan born colonel, Luis Miguel Sánchez Cerro, becomes President of Peru through a military coup).
+In the 1930s, a Piuran native, Lituma, joins the military (in a drunken burst of patriotism after the Piuran born colonel, Luis Miguel Sánchez Cerro, becomes President of Peru through a military coup).
 Lituma serves in the Amazon region, where he meets his future bride, Bonifacia.
 They return to Piura and live together until Lituma takes part in a fatal game of Russian roulette and is sentenced to ten years in jail.
 While he is away, his friends rape Bonifacia, who then becomes a prostitute at the Green House.
 At novel's end, Lituma has returned to Piura and is living off his wife's income from prostitution.